Caravan parks and manufactured homes fact sheet

 - three weeks rent for a long term tenancy if power is separately metered and provided in the owner’s/manager’s name.

-Owners/managers can make rules about the use, management and control of the park.
-These rules become part of the tenancy agreement.
+Owners/managers can make rules about the use, management, and control of the park.
+These rules then automatically become part of the tenancy agreement.

-All tenants must be informed of any proposed changes to the park rules, and must be given the chance to object to them.
-Any objections must be properly considered and the parties may apply to the Tribunal if agreement cannot be reached about the changes.
+However, if a park rule is to be changed, a strict process must be followed.
+All tenants must be informed of any proposed changes to the park rules and must be given the chance to object to them.
+Any objections must be properly considered and the parties may apply to the Queensland Civil and Administrative Tribunal (QCAT) if an agreement cannot be reached about the changes.
 The owner/manager must give each tenant a written copy of any amended park rules.

 Paying the rent